 The fraternity also called the brothers’ day room was a chamber on a square plan with a rib vault supported by a single, centrally placed pillar.
 Its stepps were an extension of stone ribs and band arches, which were supported by pilasters on the walls.
 In addition, in the corners of the fraternity, the ribs were placed on stepped corbels.
 The interior of the room was illuminated by two rectangular windows located in the eastern wall, while communication was provided by the portal leading to the cloister.
 The second entrance was probably pierced in the place of the window in the 16th century, after the extension of the wing to the south.
 Functional architecture devoid of decorations proved the functional character of this room.

 The floor of the entire east wing was occupied by the brothers’ bedroom, a dormitory.
 It was a two-aisle and six-bay hall, 4.8 meters high, i.e. half a meter higher than the ground floor.
 You entered it with the so-called day stairs from the side of the cloister and night stairs connected it to the church transept to facilitate the transition to evening prayers.
 On the eastern side there was an annex illuminated with two windows.
 Perhaps it was the abbot’s room, before he moved to a separate building.
 The dormitory was topped with a rib vault supported by wall pilasters and central supports.
-From the outside, the pilasters were reinforced with suspended lesenes, placed on profiled corbels, above which there was an arcaded frieze.
+From the outside, the pilasters were reinforced with suspended lesenes, placed on moulded corbels, above which there was an arcaded frieze.
 Lighting was provided by small, rectangular windows placed on one level, 12 from the east and 12 from the west wall.
 During the Gothic period, latrines were added to the southern side, to which two magnificent openings were pierced, perhaps also the function of the abbot’s chamber was changed in connection with the construction of a separate building for him.